cfjedimaster/raymondcamden2018/_posts/2008/12/18/2008-12-18-Spry-Tip-Paged-Datasets-Filters-and-Row-Numbering.md

 &lt;cfcontent type="text/xml" reset="true"&gt;&lt;cfoutput&gt;#str#&lt;/cfoutput&gt;
 </code>

 Once this was done, I quickly ran the demo and saw that there seemed to be no built in variable that would work.
-The closest thing I saw was that {ds_PageFirstItemNumber} represented the first row of the current page, and if I added ds_RowNumber, together I got a proper value.
+The closest thing I saw was that {% raw %}{ds_PageFirstItemNumber}{% endraw %} represented the first row of the current page, and if I added ds_RowNumber, together I got a proper value.

 Ok, so long story short, I whipped up a quick function to handle the addition:

 <code>
 function FormattedRowNum(region, lookupFunc) {
-	return parseInt(lookupFunc("{ds_PageFirstItemNumber}")) + parseInt(lookupFunc("{ds_RowNumber}"));
+	return parseInt(lookupFunc("{% raw %}{ds_PageFirstItemNumber}{% endraw %}")) + parseInt(lookupFunc("{% raw %}{ds_RowNumber}{% endraw %}"));
 }
 </code>

-And then added this to my display: {function::FormattedRowNum}
+And then added this to my display: {% raw %}{function::FormattedRowNum}{% endraw %}

 This worked fine, both before and after I applied a filter.
 However, I figured I was missing something and I pinged the Spry team.
-Kin wrote me back and suggested I use {ds_PageItemNumber} instead.
+Kin wrote me back and suggested I use {% raw %}{ds_PageItemNumber}{% endraw %} instead.
 That worked perfectly!
 The reason I had not tried was due to the description:

 <blockquote>
 <p>